ttcremers/ttcremers.github.io/content/_index.md

 ---
 desc:
   - Capturing life's beauty with artful precision.
 Discover the magic in your everyday moments with Zone Photos.
-Contact us today to create lasting memories with stunning photography.
+Contact us today to create lasting memories with stunning photography on Rubenslaan, Monster, The Netherlands.
 featuredTags:
   - title: Life In Contrast
     alt: outside on the street happy drunk man with pretty girl in black and white